 - Add a recipient to the "To" field.

 - To the right of the recipient, there will be a lock icon.
 The icon will vary depending on the level of encryption supported by your recipient.

 - If you are sending a message to multiple recipients, the icon will show the lowest encryption capability depending on their encryption levels.

 - Click the lock and then "View Details" to change your S/MIME settings or learn about your recipient's level of encryption.

 To check if a message you received was encrypted, there are a few more steps to complete:

-- On the right of the recipients’ list, click on the Down arrow
+- To the right of the recipients' list, click on the down arrow.

 - Green means that your information is protected by S/MIME enhanced encryption.
 The recipient can only decrypt the email with the private key.

 - Gray means the email was only sent with TLS encryption.
 This means the message was protected from one server to another; however, TLS (Transport Layer Security) only works if both the sender and recipient support TLS.